Seaweed in the Riviera Maya and Playa Del Carmen

-- Visit a roof top pool club in Playa Del Carmen.
-Most of them charge a minimum consumption of 200-500 pesos and you can lay by the pool.
-One roof pool you can check out is Be Playa.
+- Visit a rooftop pool in Playa Del Carmen.
+Most of them charge a minimum consumption and great views.
+We have 7 of them mentioned in the article link.

-- One of the most consistent beaches that is not as affected is on Isla Mujeres.
+- One of the most consistent beaches that is not as affected is on Isla Mujeres called Playa Norte.

 Removal of the Seaweed

-The city of Playa Del Carmen does have beach racks.
+The city of Playa Del Carmen does have beach rakes.
 They are a tractor that has rotating tines that pick up seaweed and trash from the beach.
 The tines rotate and drop everything in a tray and the sand falls out back onto the beach.
-This is very efficent for cleaning large swaths of the beach.
-The city does not uses these everyday leaving it up to people to do the work of romoving the seaweed to make the beaches more beautiful for visitors.
+This is very efficient for cleaning large swaths of the beach.
+The city does not uses these everyday leaving it up to people to do the work of removing the seaweed to make the beaches more beautiful for visitors.

-While most people dislike the seaweed because it is unsighlty and can smell when decomposing, there are actually some good things about seaweed.
+While most people dislike the seaweed because it is unsightly and can smell when decomposing, there are actually some good things about seaweed.

 - Seaweed makes great mulch for your garden.
-It is rich in nutrients and is a natural deterant to bugs and pest.
+It is rich in nutrients and is a natural deterrent to bugs and pest.

 - It brings nutrient to dunes and helps plants grow near the beach.

-- The seaweed slows the errosion of the beach and in some places the beach is 3 to 17 meters wider!
+- The seaweed slows the erosion of the beach and in some places the beach is 3 to 17 meters wider!